opendaylight/docs/docs/contributor-guides/newcomers-guide.rst

 Once the change appears in your local branch, you can upload it to the Gerrit remote repository as usual with git-review.

-Cherry-pick can also be used to backport changes between several mainstream branches of the Gerrit remote repository.
+Cherry-pick can also be used to back-port changes between several mainstream branches of the Gerrit remote repository.
 The procedure is the same.
 Here is an example.